Yellow perch angling is still good at multiple locations: Lake of the Woods, Upper Klamath Lake and areas of the Sprague River if you can find them.

 Lucky Reservoir is three-fourths full, and fishing with flies has been slow.
 Lucky was dry in 2015, but fingerlings have been stocked this spring and should be close to legal size come fall.

 MALHEUR RESERVOIR: hatchery rainbow trout

 The reservoir dam was repaired and started holding water again in November of 2015 but very few fish were expected to survive in the reservoir from last year.
 This is because the reservoir completely dried up this past summer.
-There is a portion of the boat ramp that is submerged so it may be possible to launch boats this spring but it will probably not be useable soon when the reservoir levels drop.

 The reservoir was stocked with legal-sized and fingerling rainbow trout this past spring to jump start the fishery following prolonged drought conditions in the region.

-MALHEUR RIVER (Warm Springs Reservoir downstream to South Fork Malheur River): redband trout and hatchery rainbow trout
+MALHEUR RIVER(Warm Springs Reservoir downstream to South Fork Malheur River): redband trout and hatchery rainbow trout

-MALHEUR RIVER (from the South Fork Malheur River near Riverside, downstream to Gold Creek): redband trout and hatchery rainbow trout.
+MALHEUR RIVER(from the South Fork Malheur River near Riverside, downstream to Gold Creek): redband trout and hatchery rainbow trout.